linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 traditional reasons for the role of commercial real estate.
 These traditional

-reasons were historically based only on the private equity and ignore not

-- nly the other three categories available to investors but also the factors that affect returns.
+reasons were historically based only on the private equity and ignore not only the other three categories available to investors but also the factors that affect returns.

 ```